MACRA Palliative Care Quality Measure Development—Testing Summary Report: Measure Name: Feeling Heard and Understood

-In 2017, the American Academy of Hospice and Palliative Medicine (AAHPM) and the RAND Corporation embarked on a multiyear project funded by CMS to engage palliative care stakeholders in the development of two patient-centered quality measures of symptom management and communication.
+In 2018, the American Academy of Hospice and Palliative Medicine (AAHPM), the National Coalition for Hospice and Palliative Care (NCHPC), and the RAND Corporation embarked on a multiyear project funded by CMS to engage palliative care stakeholders in the development of two patient-centered quality measures of symptom management and communication.
 This research brief describes how these measures were developed and tested and provides considerations for providers that plan to use them.

 People with serious, chronic illnesses have distinct physical, psychological, and spiritual health care needs (Frosch et al., 2012; Institute of Medicine, 2015; Norton et al., 2003).
 Knowing whether the patient feels heard and understood can help palliative care programs create and sustain an environment that meets these patients' needs (Gramling et al., 2016).
 In addition, patients with serious illness are commonly referred to palliative care to help with pain management, improve quality of life and functional status, and reduce acute care utilization.